testdouble/mocktail/docs/support/glossary.md

 designs that branch from the program's entry point into a set of delegators and a larger number of implementation objects as leaf nods—many of them behaving as pure functions.

+## Level of Abstraction

+The phrase "level of abstraction" is both ironically and inherently amorphous, because it refers to a conceptual [layer of concepts](https://en.wikipedia.org/wiki/Abstraction_layer).
+The term is most often used in the context of the exhortation "don't mix levels of abstraction", which is even harder to pin down a meaning to.

+To clarify the term for the purpose of a discussion of [isolated unit testing](#isolated-unit-testing), consider a level of abstraction as "the classification of things a unit of code interacts with".
+For example, imagine units of code as interacting with one or more of these "levels" of abstraction:

+1. Primitive booleans, strings, numbers
+2. Collections of multiple primitives
+3. Value objects containing primitives and collections
+4. Implementers of domain logic that operate on value objects
+5. [Delegators](#delegator) of implementers of domain logic

+When practicing outside-in test-driven development, testing [subjects](#subject-under-test) operating on that 5th level of abstraction is the only layer for which mocking out dependencies has a clear, valuable purpose.
+Moreover, if such a subject _also_ interacts significantly with layers 1-4, the test will generally be painful to write, because the [test double](#test-double) configuration will be more complicated.
+As a result, practicing outside-in TDD and responding to testing pain by adjusting the design of the production code will often result in delegator objects that do nothing but delegate their work up to other units that implement domain logic as opposed to _mixing levels of abstraction_ in their implementation.

 ## Mock